gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

-"I have no idea whether we're close or not," Thomas snapped, the patterns on his jacket swirling angrily as a third *whoomp!* sounded in the distance---less of a distance then the first two, Erileine realized with a sinking feeling.
+"I have no idea whether we're close or not," Thomas snapped, the patterns on his jacket swirling angrily as a third *whoomp!* sounded in the distance—less of a distance then the first two, Erileine realized with a sinking feeling.
 "But I am not going any closer to *that*.
 Best wishes, good luck, may your grandchildren's grandchildren all bear your name, and so on."